Sleepain/sleepain/index.md

 Another part of our priority is protection for children.
 This app is not targeted at children and as such children are not expected to use it.
 We encourage parents and guardians to observe, participate in, and/or monitor and guide their online activity.

-SloPain is not targeted to children.
+Sleepain is not targeted to children.
 If you think that your child has been able to access this app and is using it, we strongly encourage you to contact us immediately and we will do our best efforts to promptly remove such information from our records.

 ### Support or Contact